ross-stockman/ross-stockman/README.md

 ### Hi there 👋

-I am a 15+ years experienced software engineer.
-My Background is in Java and Spring and other complimentary technologies.
-At my job, I am currently working on developing Java/Spring Azure functions.
-I have recently been experimenting with developing Spring Boot 3.3 Azure functions using Java 21 preview.
-Also, on the side, I am always interested in learning different design principles and philosophies, such as SOLID vs CUPID, TDD, DDD, etc.
+I am a software engineer with over 15 years of experience, specializing in Java and Spring frameworks along with complementary technologies.
+Currently, I am focused on developing Java/Spring Azure functions.
+Recently, I have been experimenting with Spring Boot 3.3 Azure functions using Java 21 preview.
+Additionally, I am passionate about exploring various design principles and philosophies, including SOLID vs. CUPID, TDD, and DDD.
+I am also interested in utilizing AI tools to assist with software development, testing, and reviewing my work and collaborating with peers.

 - 🔭 I’m currently working on Spring Boot and Azure Functions
 - 🌱 I’m currently learning Domain Driven Design and Test Driven Development